skilesare/immortality/the_bootstrap/moral-struggles.md

 3. If the delimia is identified as being between two positions inside of a single economy, give authority that is shows the most quality / value inside that economy.

-4. I dentify how the agent with moral authority can act with moral responsibility toward each lower level involved.
+4. Identify how the agent with moral authority can act with moral responsibility toward each less valuble alternative in its own level and toward any lower level involved.

 A simple application follows.